-These parameters affect the output audio channels (HD/SD embedded and AES), the audio channels assigned to the Dolby-E/Digital encoder modules, as well as the audio channels sent to the DAP or UAP companion cards.
+These parameters affect the output audio channels (HD/SD embedded and AES), and the audio channels assigned to the Dolby E encoder and the Dolby Digital and Dolby Digital Plus encoder.

-Note that unlike the audio processing configuration, only one (1) dynamic processing configuration is saved by the card, regardless of the input format (3G/HD or SD).
+Note that, unlike the audio processing configuration, only one (1) dynamic processing configuration is saved by the card, regardless of the input format (3G/HD or SD).

-Access the individual channel controls through 4 master tabs and sub-tabs
+• Access the individual channel controls through 4 master tabs and sub-tabs